 Whether advising institutional or private investors, landlord or occupier clients on lease issues, our focus is always on helping clients achieve their financial goals.

-Because of the complexity and importance of managing landlord-tenant relationships within a legal and commercial context, our Lease Advisory team only comprises experienced consultants with deep technical and market knowledge of the commercial property sector.
+Due to the complexity and importance of managing landlord-tenant relationships within a legal and commercial context, our lease advisory team only comprises experienced consultants.
+Each expert has deep technical and market knowledge of the commercial property sector.

 Our Lease Advisory service includes:

 - Lease renewals (inside and outside the 1954 Act)